Did you get through your first month of blogging? Hats off to you.

 Without further ado, here are the 30 things to celebrate in your first month of blogging

 - Purchasing a domain name and hosting: the next big step after naming your blog is to find out if your domain name is available.
-You can check if your domain name is available on Smarterasp.net.
-This is the hosting company I use for my websites and I highly recommend you purchase your domain and hosting from them.
+You can check if your domain name is available on bluehost.

-They also have several resource online to get you started, 24/7 live chat and great customer service.
+They also have several resources online to get you started, 24/7 live chat and great customer service.

 Purchasing your domain name and hosting is the first thing to celebrate in your first month of blogging because you have just made the first and biggest step in your journey as a blogger.
 I’m happy I did 🙂